revgrid/revgrid/etc/revgrid.api.md

     canvasDiv: HTMLDivElement;
     // (undocumented)
     readonly canvasEx: CanvasEx;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration cellClicked(event: ViewCell): boolean | undefined;
     // Warning: (ae-forgotten-export) The symbol "CellEditor" needs to be exported by the entry point public-api.d.ts
     cellEditor: CellEditor | undefined;
     // Warning: (ae-forgotten-export) The symbol "CellEditorFactory" needs to be exported by the entry point public-api.d.ts